UMMS-Biocore/bootcamp/README.md

-# Sequence Analysis Bootcamp Winter 2023
+# Sequence Analysis Bootcamp Spring 2024

 This bootcamp intend to use UMMS Cluster and requires UMMS cluster account.